lingochen/FastSubd/readme.md

-Simple and Fast Subdivision [Demo](https://rawcdn.githack.com/lingochen/FastSubd/df6e2416af7a60f636a1eb68c47132e85b6f2485/index.html).
+Simple and Fast Subdivision [Demo](https://rawcdn.githack.com/lingochen/FastSubd/671585e620c85f16d387511680fd7997ac2f140e/index.html).

-Inspired by "A HalfEdge Refinement Rule for Parallel Catmull-Clark Subdivision" by Jonathan Dupuy, Kenneth Vanhoey
+Inspired by [A HalfEdge Refinement Rule for Parallel Catmull-Clark Subdivision](https://onrendering.com/) by Jonathan Dupuy, Kenneth Vanhoey

 Major difference is that instead of using quad after one subdivision, we still use the same halfEdge representation for subdivision.

+The same HalfEdge representation can be used for other subdivision schemes.

-Loop and Modified Butterfly subdivision use DirectedEdge instead of HalfEdge, but the DirectedEdge has the same api as HalfEdge.
+Loop and Modified Butterfly subdivision use an optimized triangle repsentation, DirectedEdge, but the DirectedEdge has the same API as HalfEdge.